fstab/docker-go/README.md

 docker run -v $GOPATH:/home/go -t -i fstab/go
 ```

-This will launch a shell in the container, with the `go` command available and the `GOPATH` mapped to `/home/go`.
+This will pull the image from docker hub, start the container, and launch a shell with the `go` command available and the `GOPATH` mapped to `/home/go`.

 Build from Source
 -----------------